google-github-actions/auth/README.md

 ### Inputs: Service Account Key JSON

+> [!CAUTION]
+>
-> **⚠️ WARNING!** Service Account Key JSON credentials are long-lived
+> Service Account Key JSON credentials are long-lived credentials and must be
-> credentials and must be treated like a password.
+> treated like a password.

 The following inputs are for _authenticating_ to Google Cloud via a Service Account Key JSON.